 Translation of original documents to other language is sometimes required in the process of submission preparation.
-In such case, applicants should pay careful attention to ensure accuracy and validity of translation.
+In such case, applicants should pay careful attention to accuracy and validity of translation.

 Besides study reports and summaries, other types of documents are required at application submission by each regulatory authority as regional or country-specific requirements.
-They include, but are not limited to, application form, proposed labeling, letter of authorization, patent statement, certificates issued by the competent authority etc. Type of required documents differs depending on the type of medical products, category of application and the local regulations.
-Applicants should review the list of required documents provided by the national regulatory authorities.
+They include, but are not limited to, application form, proposed labeling, letter of authorization, patent statement, certificates issued by the competent authority, and so on.
+Type of required documents differs depending on the category of application and the local regulations.
+Applicants need to confirm the list of required documents provided by the national regulatory authorities.